scholarslab/gitpractice/Praxis2019.md

 * Lauren: I am partial to Alaska's for the constellation, and impartial to Maryland's for the cacophany of patterns.
 * Janet: My home state of Massachusetts is the worst.
 It's boring and it basically looks like someone is taking a sword to an Algonquisn Native American who is offering peace.
 I like the Louisiana state flag because of the pelicans.
 * Natasha: Best is California.
 Worst is Mississippi.
+* Connor: I agree with Natasha that Mississip is the worst.
+I also think Maryland is pretty great!

 ## What are your five favorite things?
 * Amanda: dogs, stories (books but also other media with stories e.g. videogames), spending time with friends, making websites, waking up early yet well rested